Finxit-IT-Solutions/finxit-blog/content/posts/2025-02-18-what-static-site-generator-should-you-use-for-your-blog.md

 The amount of possible technologies to start a blog is sheer unlimited.
 It was quite clear for me, it needs to be something _simple_.
 With simple, I mean no database or any fancy stuff involved.
 I'm hear to spread my word, the content doesn't change every second, so we don't need a database.
 No Wordpress on my watch.
 Also, I don't need any complex frontend, that involves a lot of JavaScript.
 What happened with simple HTML?

 Any way, I'm drifting off.
 Blog.
 Simple.
-HTML. ideally managed in some kind of Git repository.
+Static HTML. ideally managed in some kind of Git repository.
 Requirements check.

 Now the strange part: I had never used a static site generator before.
 Don't ask me how that happened.
 My main company website for [Finxit](https://www.finxit.at/) runs on (kinda) static HTML.
 That content doesn't change often, has no sub pages, so I simply never needed static site generators.
 If you want to run a blog, however, that obviously changes.